cap-js/docs/guides/databases-hana.md

 ::: tip

-Only use CSV files for _configuration data_ that can’t be changed by application users.
+Only use CSV files for _configuration data_ that can't be changed by application users.

 :::